ShinThant3010/Handwritten-Myanmar-Consonants-Recognition/README.md

 - Firebase for storing input image (.jpg) and correct consonant (.txt)
 - PHP for linking

+Methodology:
+- Preprocessing: using binarization, noise removal
+- Segmentation: using Projection
+- Feature Extraction: using Histogram of Oriented Gradients (HOGs)
+- Classification: using Backpropagation Neural Network

 Brief Description of the project:
 -